Sinchana258/Cloud-file-storage-and-sharing-system/README.md

   Upload multiple files at once.
 Files can be uploaded into specific folders or the Root folder by default.

 - **Folder Management**
-  Create, rename, and delete folders dynamically.
+  Create and delete folders dynamically.

 - **File Management**
   - Download files